airbus-seclab/android_emuroot/README.md

 ```
 * For example if you want to run Android_Emuroot in single mode to patch a given process, you have to
-launch your emulator as explained above and adb shell to it:
+launch your emulator as explained above, adb shell to it, and then:

 ```
 >ln -s /system/bin/sh MAGICNAME
 >./MAGICNAME
 ```
-* Android_EmuRoot now be launched to path MAGICNAME process:
+* Android_Emuroot now be launched to path MAGICNAME process:

 ```
 > android_emuroot.py -t 180 -VVVVV single --magic-name MAGICNAME